opencord/voltha/GettingStartedLinux.md

 ```
 $ cd incubator/voltha
-voltha$ . ./env.sh
+$ voltha$ . ./env.sh
 ```

-The last step above the sources the virtualenv enviroment should pass.
+The last step above the sources the virtualenv environment should pass.
 If it does not and exits because of an error, see the commands below.